 One of the unique aspects of CliniKids is the integration of clinical services with cutting-edge research.
 Our exceptional team of researchers work in collaboration with our clinicians to give the community access to the world's best evidence-based therapies.

-In this blog, Speech Pathology Clinical Lead Aria May looks at serve and return interactions to promote connection and communication with your child.
+Speech Pathology Clinical Lead Aria May looks at serve and return interactions to promote connection and communication with your child.

 Serve and return is more than just tennis lingo.
 It’s one way we can describe the important back-and-forth interactions babies and children have with their caregivers.
 Serve and return supports bonding and has long lasting developmental benefits.

 Instead of a ball going back and forth on the court, simply think about interactions going back and forth between a child and caregiver.